24 Hours on Bornholm – Sunshine Island of Denmark

 It is also just off Svaneke that you will find the amusement park Brændegårdshaven.

-After Svaneke we continue to one of the four round churches on the island, Østerlars Kirke.
-There is a unique concentration of these phenomenal round church constructions on Bornholm since four of the seven round churches in Denmark are situated here.
+After Svaneke, we continue to one of the four round churches in the island, Østerlars Kirke.
+There is a unique concentration of these phenomenal round church constructions in Bornholm since four of the seven round churches in Denmark are situated here.

-Østerlars Kirke is the largest and presumably the oldest of the round churches on Bornholm.
-It was dedicated to St Laurentius and likely dates back to 1150.
+Østerlars Kirke is the largest and presumably the oldest of Bornholm’s round churches.
+The church was dedicated to St Laurentius and likely dates back to 1150.

 It is claimed that there is a connection between Østerlars Kirke and the French Knights Templar.
 However, there is no historical evidence of this.

-Late afternoon, slightly before 4 p.m. we drive into Gudhjem – just in time for a museum visit.
-A cultural top attraction here is the Oluf Høst Museum which is housed in his former home in Gudhjem.
-Inside there is a comprehensive collection of Oluf Høst’s paintings – and outside you can visit his studio and the rock garden which used to be a quarry.
+Late afternoon, slightly before 4 p.m., we drive into Gudhjem – just in time for a museum visit.
+A top cultural attraction here is the Oluf Høst Museum, housed in his former home in Gudhjem.
+Inside, an extensive collection of Oluf Høst’s paintings is exhibited – and outside, you can visit his studio and the rock garden, which used to be a quarry.
 Oluf Høst was one of the ‘Bornholm Painters’ at the beginning of the 1900s.

-In addition to the Oluf Høst Museum, Gudhjem features numerous other interesting sights: Gudhjem Museum (an art and cultural museum), Gudshjem’s old redoubt, as well as a historical, large rotating disc where the old locomotives used to be turned 180 degrees around.
+In addition to the Oluf Høst Museum, Gudhjem features numerous other favoured sights: Gudhjem Museum (an art and cultural museum), Gudshjem’s old redoubt, and a historical, big rotating disc, where the old locomotives used to turn 180 degrees around.

 It is also from Gudhjem that you can take the ferry to the islands Frederiksø and Christiansø (part of the Ertholmene Archipelago – Denmark’s easternmost point) just off Bornholm.
-In fact, the world’s earliest naval base was located here on the small islands as a fortress back in 1684.
+The world’s earliest naval base was located here on the small islands as a fortress in 1684.

 Of course, also Gudhjem has a fascinating smokehouse history – it used to be nicknamed the ‘town of the 100 chimneys’.
 Gudhjem has also given its name to a dish.
 A famous plate, smoked herring served on rye bread, is named ‘Sun over Gudhjem’.

-After spending a couple of hours in lovely Gudhjem, we continue towards Allinge.
-On the way we make a short stop to catch a glimpse of Helligdomsklipperne, a famous rock formation.
-On the other side of the main road we see Døndalen (The Thunder Valley) signposted – that is where you can experience Denmark’s highest waterfall (20 metres).
+After spending a few hours in lovely Gudhjem, we continue towards Allinge.
+On the way, a short stop allows us to catch a glimpse of Helligdomsklipperne, a famous rock formation.
+On the other side of the main road, we see Døndalen (The Thunder Valley) signposted – where Denmark’s highest waterfall is (20 metres).

-After passing through the hamlet Tejn, we make a detour to Olsker where one of the other round churches is situated (Sankt Ols Kirke).
+After passing the village of Tejn, we take a detour to Olsker, where one of the other round churches is situated (Sankt Ols Kirke).

-Towards 6:30 p.m. we drive into Allinge where we intend to try the large fish buffet at the local smokehouse.
-Before entering Allinge Røgeri, we just spend half an hour walking up to Madsebakke, an important site with ancient rock carvings that are about 3000 years old!
-The Bronze Age petroglyphs include some very impressive ships and other symbolic carvings.
+Towards 6:30 p.m., we drive into Allinge to try the delicious fish buffet at the local smokehouse.
+Before entering Allinge Røgeri, we walk up to Madsebakke, a significant site with ancient rock carvings, about 3000 years old!
+The Bronze Age petroglyphs include some extraordinary ships and other symbolic carvings.

 We have a super delicious dinner with many smoked fish specialities at the Allinge Smokehouse restaurant, a very cosy and popular place with both indoor and outdoor seating options and an entirely nautical interior.
-Afterwards we stroll around in the harbour area which is a charming and quaint part of Allinge.
+Afterwards, we stroll around the harbour area, a charming and quaint part of Allinge.

-Around 8 p.m. we are ready for some ‘evening sightseeing’ – it is summer and we will have day light for probably another 2-3 hours.
+Around 8 p.m., we are ready for some ‘evening sightseeing’ – it is summer, and we will likely have daylight for another 2-3 hours.

-The top sight on Northern Bornholm is unquestionably Hammershus, the ruins of the largest castle in Northern Europe and one of the top attractions in Denmark.
-It was previously believed that it was a 12th-century castle, built by the Archbishop of Lund.
-Nevertheless, recent research shows that it was probably not erected until around 1300.
-For several centuries it was taken back and forth between the Danish King and the Archbishop, until King Christian II finally demanded Hammershus back in 1522.
+The top sight in Northern Bornholm is unquestionably Hammershus, the ruins of the largest castle in Northern Europe and one of the top attractions in Denmark.
+Previously, it was believed to be a 12th-century castle, built by the Archbishop of Lund.
+Nevertheless, recent research shows it was probably not erected until around 1300.
+For several centuries, Hammerhus was taken back and forth between the Danish King and the Archbishop until King Christian II finally demanded Hammershus back in 1522.
 The castle then served to defend the island until the end of the 17th century.

 Another purpose Hammershus served was to be a prison for King Christian IV’s daughter Leonora Christina and her husband Corfitz Ulfeldt in 1660-61.
 They ended up here after being imprisoned for treason.

-Before reaching Hammershus, we hike from Sandvig around the natural lake Hammersø, located 9 metres above sea level, as well as the beautiful lake Opalsøen (Opal Lake).
-The creation of this lake is part of the comprehensive quarrying history, where a loading dock was built at Hammerhavn at the foot of Hammershus, and quarrying took place on Hammerknuden.
-The entire site was made up of pure granite and a huge quarry industry was established in the 1880’s.
-At that time it was one of the most modern quarrying projects in Europe.
+Before reaching Hammershus, we hike from Sandvig around the natural lake Hammersø, 9 metres above sea level, and the beautiful lake Opalsøen (Opal Lake).
+The creation of this lake is part of the comprehensive quarrying history, when a loading dock was built at Hammerhavn at the foot of Hammershus, and quarrying took place on Hammerknuden.
+The entire site was made of pure granite, and a significant quarry industry was established in the 1880s.
+At that time, it was one of the most modern quarrying projects in Europe.

-Today, there is both a quarry museum, Moseløkken Stenbrudsmuseum, the ruins of a medieval chapel, Salomon’s Chapel, as well as a lighthouse up here at Hammerknuden.
+Today, there is a quarry museum, Moseløkken Stenbrudsmuseum, the ruins of a medieval chapel, Salomon’s Chapel, and a lighthouse up here at Hammerknuden.

 Read next: The History of the Unique Tivoli Gardens and Exploring the Islands of Southern Denmark

-24 Hours on Bornholm – Sunshine Island of Denmark
+24 Hours in Bornholm – Sunshine Island of Denmark

 Featured image of

-24 Hours on Bornholm – Sunshine Island of Denmark:
+24 Hours in Bornholm – Sunshine Island of Denmark:

 Torpong Tankamhaeng / Pixabay